|

 "glaciers" across the road.
 However, it was still possible to drive a vehicle

-Creek to Fairbanks by using
+from Dry Creek to Fairbanks by using

 a new section of of the Alaska Highway just pushed through during the summer of